-The small group activities taught by an ESE certified teacher are focused on the targeted standard and designed to be presented using the student's dominate learning style.
+The small group activities, taught by an ESE certified teacher, are focused on the targeted standard and designed to be presented using the students' dominant learning style.
+Students' attitudes will improve as they begin to feel more confident in their academic ability.